Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

    - Interceptor has advantage over Battleship.
    - Battleship has advantage over Explorer.
    - Survey ships are a wash (no advantage/disadvantage) over other ships.
-1. Crewing the Enterprise.
+1. Crewing the Enterprise for PvP:
+   - Gowron (C), HG Worf, Kirk (either).
+   - Don't bother with Spock on bridge, Enterprise already does Shield regeneration.
-1. Crewing other ships.
+1. Crewing other ships for PvP:
+   - On Interceptors:
+     - Martok (C), HG Worf, and 3rd as situation dictates.
+     - Gul Dukat (C), Garak, and Damar.
+   - On Explorers:
+     -
+   - On Battleships:
+     - Lorca (C), Tilly, and 3rd as situation dictates.

 ## Base Cracking/Draining
 1. Crewing Base Cracking ships.
    - Enterprise (or 2nd Largest Ship): Rom (C), Kirk, & HG Worf.
-   - Biggest Other ship: Khan(C), Otto, & Joachim.
+   - Biggest non-Enterprise ship: Khan(C), Otto, & Joachim.
    - Below Decks crewing:
 1. Crewing Amalgam for Capacity and Grabbing Protected Loot use 2of11(C), 4of11, & B'Etor.
 1. Crewing Survey Ships for Capacity